What is Video Surveillance as a Service (VSaaS)?

 Within the next few years, machine learning and artificial intelligence advancements will open even more doors within the video surveillance market.
 This will help businesses respond to security threats in real-time by alerting them of potential security concerns.
 For instance, object detection algorithms may identify and warn companies when possible weapons or tools are seen on their cameras, which may pose a risk to people or property.

 Another exciting cloud computing trend is edge computing.
-Edge computing will help organizations concerned about their data being hosted off-site.
+Edge computing will help organizations which are concerned about their data being hosted off-site.
 This technology moves computing devices to the edge of the network, in close proximity to IoT devices, sensors, and cameras.
 When data is processed at the edge of the network, latency and performance of real-time applications are improved.

 Aipix Platform